Tom Parker – Chair

-- Leo Murray from 10:10 – An inspirational environmental ambassador providing us with huge amounts of information and support
+- Leo Murray from Possible (formerly 10:10) – an inspirational environmental ambassador providing us with huge amounts of information and support

-- Howard Johns from Souther Solar – A UK renewables pioneer who has shared his knowledge and lent us support
+- Howard Johns from Southern Solar – a UK renewables pioneer who has shared his knowledge and lent us support

-- Rachael Hunter from Wey Valley Solar – Sharing her valued knowledge to help us start
+- Rachael Hunter from Wey Valley Solar – for sharing her valued knowledge to help us start

-- Ollie Pendered from Community Energy South – Support us and all community energy groups across Sussex
+- Ollie Pendered from Community Energy South – for supporting us and all community energy groups across Sussex

-- Stephen Reid for setting up our website
+- Stephen Reid for setting up our original website